Beast-Media/beast/CONTRIBUTING.md

 Frontend -> http://locahost:5173

 Backend Swagger -> http://localhost:3000/api
-> We recommend you do go check it, it is really usefull to test your endpoints and stuff
+> We recommend you do go check it, it is really useful to test your endpoints and stuff

 ## Code Style